Georgia routs Ga Tech 45-21, Alabama up next for SEC title

 THE TAKEAWAY

 Georgia Tech: The growing talent gap between the schools was on display for the second year in a row.
-The Yellow Jackets have lost those games by a combined margin of 83-28, which is simply unacceptable for coach Paul Johnson and athletic director Todd Stansbury.
+The Yellow Jackets lost those games by a combined margin of 83-28, which is simply unacceptable for coach Paul Johnson and athletic director Todd Stansbury.
+"We missed a ton of tackles," Johnson said.
+"We had a hard time blocking."

-Georgia: While the Bulldogs have held the upper hand in this rivalry for decades, it's clear coach Kirby Smart has turned this series into a particularly one-sided affair.
-His recruiting edge has grown to mammoth proportions, which makes it hard to see how Georgia Tech can turn things around in the immediate future.
+Georgia: While the Bulldogs have held the upper hand in this rivalry for decades, it's clear coach Kirby Smart has turned the series into a particularly one-sided affair.
+His recruiting edge has grown to mammoth proportions, which makes it hard to see how Georgia Tech will be able to turn things around in the immediate future.

 UP NEXT

-Georgia: A rematch against the Crimson Tide, which has been on the radar since the teams met in last year's national championship game.
-Alabama pulled out a memorable 26-23 victory in overtime, winning the game on a 41-yard touchdown pass when facing second-and-26.
+Georgia: A chance for redemption against the Crimson Tide, which has been on the radar since Alabama claimed the national title with a 26-23 overtime victory last January.
+The Bulldogs are still kicking themselves for squandering a pair of 13-point leads, and then giving up Tua Tagovailoa's winning 41-yard touchdown pass on second-and-26.

 Follow Paul Newberry on Twitter at www.twitter.com/pnewberry1963 .
 His work can be found at https://apnews.com/search/paul%20newberry